Skip to main content

 Prerequisites

-A GitHub Enterprise user account is required to connect to the GitHub Enterprise API, extract the number of users and their last login date.
+A GitHub Enterprise user account is required to connect to the GitHub Enterprise API, and extract the number of users and their last login date.
 The GitHub Enterprise user account must have the role Site Admin with read permission for the user scope, to be able to connect to the GitHub Enterprise API and extract user data.
 The GitHub Enterprise connector supports both cloud and self-hosted instances of GitHub Enterprise.

 Note